-Listen carefully and you’ll be able to hear the roar of the sea from this cliff-top hotel.
-The British poet Lord Byron got married in 1815 but you’ll find things have changed a bit since then.
+Listen carefully and you’ll be able to hear the roar of the sea from this clifftop hotel.
+The British poet Lord Byron got married here in 1815 but you’ll find things have changed a bit since then.
 Just 20 minutes from Newcastle, the hotel’s destination spa has a thalassotherapy pool and you can sip a cocktail while enjoying the sauna or hot tubs.
 The hotel’s restaurant, the seriously foodie White Room is housed in the original 18th century house along with some of the bedrooms and suites; room 6 has especially wonderful views of the sea.
 If you want a more contemporary room, head to the new wing.
-Gadgetted up to the hilt, they also have direct access to the spa.

 It’s a quintessential English country house, complete with tennis courts and croquet lawns.
 In summer there’s also an outdoor swimming pool.
 Mallory Court’s large grounds also house a kitchen garden that provides many of the ingredients for the hotel’s two acclaimed restaurants, the Michelin-starred Dining Room and the more relaxed Brasserie that are both are overseen by award-winning chef Simon Haigh.
 In keeping with the hotel’s ambience, the 30 bedrooms are decidedly romantic and the surrounding area is full of history; Shakespeare’s birthplace in Stratford upon Avon is close by.